 FAVORITISM AND PRECASTING POLICY: Under no circumstances does ROCK RIDGE PERFORMING ARTS play favorites or pre-cast any productions.
 It is the philosophy of ROCK RIDGE PERFORMING ARTS that every child, whether they are new to the program or a seasoned veteran, has a place in the theatre program.
 Students are cast or placed based on their audition and ability to work well with others.
 Casting and placement decisions are not determined by what a student has done for ROCK RIDGE PERFORMING ARTS in the past however behavior in previous productions may be considered.
 Casting and placement decisions are also not determined by what a student has done for any other arts education/community theatre organization in the past.
 Additionally, students are not cast based on what their parents/legal guardians do for the company.
 An audition is a clean slate for all students and we truly do our best to ensure that every child has a place in ROCK RIDGE PERFORMING ARTS.
 This policy is strictly enforced.
 There will be a panel of auditors helping cast all productions as well as a detailed audition rubric that a student may ask to see at the end of the audition process through a consultation between teacher, parent, and student.

 FEES AND EXPENSES: Just as athletics, marching band, and clubs have participation/athletic/production fees, so does Rock Ridge Performing Arts.
 These fees help cover the costs of your child’s costumes, props, set pieces, special make-up, etc. It does not cover everything, and additional expenses may incur throughout the process.
 Production Fees are $75.
-With the production fee, you will also receive one (1) free production t-shirt for your child.
-Production Fees should be paid by February 16th and students will not be officially cast until production fees are received.
+Production Fees should be paid by November 5th and students will not be officially cast until production fees are received.
 If you are dismissed from the production due to failure to follow the policies and expectations of RRPA or decide to leave the production on your own, there will be NO full or partial refund of any production fees and/or expenses, including but not limited to production fees, tickets, t-shirts, dvds, field trips, tech week meals, etc. Per school board policy 4-2, a student/family may request a reduction in fees due to economic hardship.
 Please notify Dianne Mercil at Dianne.Mercil@lcps.org and obtain a form on the Rock Ridge High School main webpage.
 All requests will remain confidential.